pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/5-Control Statements/control_statements_tutorial.md

 	<p><b>Flow chart:</b></p>
 	@IMG_START@C/CcontrollStatements4/png@IMG_END@
-	<p><b>The "else ñ if" Ladder:  </b></p>
+	<p><b>The "else ‚Äì if" Ladder:  </b></p>
 	<ul>
-		<li>This is another way of putting ifís together when multiple decisions are involved.</li>
+		<li>This is another way of putting if‚Äôs together when multiple decisions are involved.</li>
 		<li>A multipath decision is a chain of if s in which the statement associated with each else is an if.</li>
-		<li>Hence it forms a ladder called elseñif ladder.</li>
+		<li>Hence it forms a ladder called else‚Äìif ladder.</li>
 	</ul>
 	<p><b>Syntax</b></p>
 	@IMG_START@C/CcontrollStatements5/png@IMG_END@
 	<ul>
 		<li>The above construction is known as else if ladders.</li>
 		<li>The conditions are evaluated from top to bottom.</li>
-		<li>As soon as a true condition is found, the statement associated with it is executed and the control is transferred to the Rest of the Program StatementñX (skipping rest of the ladder).</li>
+		<li>As soon as a true condition is found, the statement associated with it is executed and the control is transferred to the Rest of the Program Statement‚ÄìX (skipping rest of the ladder).</li>
 		<li>When all the " n? conditions become false, then the final else containing the default statement will be executed.</li>
 	</ul>
 	<p><b>Fig:else-if ladder</b></p>